What You Should Pay Attention to When Deciding on Elevator Cab Renovations

 Weight limits in elevators are usually calculated based on different factors.
 Firstly, the weight of the elevator itself matters.
 The more robust the elevator, the more it can hold, but only to an extent.
 A heavy cab, for example, lined with granite, can usually carry less since it weighs so much when empty.
 That is why it is so important to use new materials in cabin surfaces that do not weigh much, to retain as much of the design carrying capacity as possible.

-Architectural Film – An Innovative Solution For Cab Interior Upgrade.
+Architectural Film: An Innovative Solution for the Elevator Cab Interior Panels

 Signs of wear and damage are the most often contributors to the poor appearance of cabin aesthetics.
 The architectural film provides hundreds of options to renew the cabin.
 For instance, ceiling panels are secured with bolts, whether a frame, modular downlight, or island downlight style.
 With Bodaq, you can cover the existing ceiling panel without screwing or drilling.